The value of nature

 The publication of the study in 1997 prompted the question of whether it was even permissible to give natural capital a monetary value.
 One of the arguments voiced was that natural capital is vital to human survival, irreplaceable, and hence of infinite value; monetization was inappropriate.
 Very few experts still defend this extreme position today.
 Nowadays only “primary values” which represent the basis for life on Earth – such as solar radiation, fresh water or atmospheric oxygen – are considered to be non-monetizable.
 Putting a price on such primary values would make little sense.

-What is certain is that a monetary value can only be applied to natural capital if it is considered on a smaller scale.
+- What is certain is that a monetary value can only be applied to natural capital if it is considered on a smaller scale.
 Thus it is virtually impossible to determine the value of the sea in its totality, but very much easier for a particular marine region or a specific service.
 Before one can even attempt to value natural capital, it must first be categorized.
-The United Nations (UN) launched an attempt to do so in 2001 with the major international project, the Millennium Ecosystem Assessment (MA), in which several hundred researchers analysed all ecosystems worldwide and allocated them to different categories of services
+The United Nations (UN) launched an attempt to do so in 2001 with the major international project, the Millennium Ecosystem Assessment (MA), in which several hundred researchers analysed all ecosystems worldwide and allocated them to different categories of servicesdifferent categories of services:Further information on this topic is available here:

 The valuation of ecosystems is also complicated by the diverse ways in which they are interwoven and reciprocally influence each other.
 Researchers are often virtually unable to discern these dependencies – and hence also the services that ecosystems provide for one another.
 A mountain forest, for instance, stabilizes the soil.
 If the mountain forest dies, erosion escalates.
 Soil is washed into streams and rivers, which also affects the living conditions for marine organisms in coastal waters.